-PR ready
+Are you PR ready?

-When applying to any of New Brunswick's immigration streams or pilots, you must be PR Ready.
-It means that you meet all minimum eligibility requirements and selection factors and have all the required documents on hand to prepare and submit a complete and correct application to the Government of New Brunswick and to the Government of Canada.
+When applying to any of New Brunswick's immigration streams, you must be PR Ready.
+In the New Brunswick Skilled Worker Stream, it means that you meet all minimum eligibility requirements and selection factors and have all the required documents on hand to prepare and submit a complete and correct application to the Government of New Brunswick and to the Government of Canada.
 Being PR Ready means more efficient processing, fewer delays and a better experience navigating the New Brunswick and Canadian immigration programs.
 In most cases, this means your application will be processed faster.
 For details refer to the Are you PR ready?
 Document available at www.welcomenb.ca.